 For benchmark method, we collated all the annotated classes (superclass, class and subclass) and their harboured features.
-Some classes were too sparse with features hence we set a cut off to filter out those (features number ≥ 50).
+Some classes were too sparser with features hence we set a cut off to filter out those (features number ≥ 50).
 The stat of three datasets were gathered (Fig. S1).
-With original dataset, the benchmark method exhibited high classified accuracy and large annotated amount.
-For example, the figure show were nearly 500 ‘Flavonoides’ classified and the accuracy was 87.0%.
+With the original dataset, the benchmark method exhibited high classified accuracy and large annotated amount.
+For example, the figure showed nearly 500 ‘Flavonoides’ classified and the accuracy was 87.0%.
 Nevertheless, the benchmark method has low tolerance to noise.
-When it assessed with middle noise dataset and high noise dataset, the annotated amount is reduced to 30%, to 60%, respectively.
-Taking the same class ‘Flavonoids’ as an example, the annotated amount was decreased from 500 to nearly 200; furthermore, with high noise, the rest amount was only around 100.
+When it assessed with middle noise dataset and high noise dataset, the annotated amount reduced to 30% and 60%, respectively.
+Taking the same class ‘Flavonoids’ as an example, the annotated amount decreased from 500 to nearly 200.In particular with high noise, the rest amount was only around 100.
 The comparable classified amount of the in line classes are showed in lollipop diagram (Fig. 6).
 The annotated amount of MCnebula exhibited better than benchmark method in middle noise, high noise and even in original dataset for some classes.

    Identified accurary.
 MCnebula leverages structures retrieved by CSI:fingerID to annotate features within child-nebulae.
-Foremost, CSI:fingerID retrieve through public available structure databases that beyond the limitation of spectral library match.
-It facilitates discovering of novel compounds.
-In current, the high identified accuracy and outperforming of CSI:fingerID within SIRIUS workflow has been reported.36,65 Herein, we evalueated the identified accuracy of features within child-nebulae.
+Foremost, CSI:fingerID retrieved through public available structure databases that beyond the limitation of spectral library match.
+It facilitated discovering of novel compounds.
+In current, the high identified accuracy and outperforming of CSI:fingerID within SIRIUS workflow has been reported.36,65 Herein, we evaluated the identified accuracy of features within child-nebulae.
 The original dataset was employed for evaluation.
 Overfitting issues did not exist since there was no spectral matching in CSI:fingerID algorithm.
-Without any filtering or exclusion, there were 8782 fragmentation spectra in original dataset.
-Minority represented compounds were in specific precursor adduct type, such as ‘[2M+H]+,’ ‘[2M+Na]+’ and even ‘[M+H-99]+’ (totally 30 compounds).
-It is worth noting that several compounds consists of Iodine element (totally 7 compounds) which was sparse in current metabolite libraries.
-Considering untarget LC-MS/MS dataset as a complex ensembles of wild range of compounds, we did no filter out.
-After preprocessing and collated by MCnebula, 8058 compounds were identified with formulae either true or false.
-Among them, 6610 compounds were identified with chemical structures.
+Without any filter or exclusion, there were 8782 fragmentation spectra in original dataset.
+Few compounds were in specific precursor adduct type, such as ‘[2M+H]+,’ ‘[2M+Na]+’ and even ‘[M+H-99]+’ (totally 30 compounds).
+It is worth noting that several compounds consisted of Iodine element (totally 7 compounds) which was sparse in current metabolite libraries.
+Considering untarget LC-MS/MS dataset as a complex ensembles of wild range of compounds, we did’t filter out.
+After preprocessing and collated by MCnebula, a total of 8058 compounds were identified with formulae based on our method.
+Among them, a total of 6610 compounds were identified with chemical structures.

-   For each feature in child-nebulae, we collated top score structure for assessment.
+   For each feature in child-nebulae, we collated top score structures for assessment.
 In line with classified evaluation, those dominant-structral classes were picked.
-As figure shown (Fig. 6), most of the identified accuracy were around 60% to 70%.
-However, some classes were quite low, such as ‘Long-chain fatty acids’ (LCFA) or ‘Lignans, neolignans and related compounds’ (LN-RC).
-Actually, researchers usually have no confidence for those structure with low matching score.
-Tanimoto similarity provides the matching degree of chemical fingerprints with structures.36 In the assessment, we set 0.5 as cut-off value with Tanimoto similarity to filter these low score.
+As figure shown (Fig. 6), most of the identified accuracy were between 60% to 70%.
+However, some classes were quite low, such as ‘Long-chain fatty acids’ (LCFA) or ‘Lignans, neolignans and related compounds’ (LN-RC) (Fig.).
+Actually, researchers usually have no confidence for those structures with low matching score.
+Tanimoto similarity provided the matching degree of chemical fingerprints with structures.36 In the assessment, we set 0.5 as cut-off value with Tanimoto similarity to filter those with low score.

 Data analysis with MCnebula